psychemedia/middle-english-romances/sir-orfeo.md

 That fum tyme was her owne cetè,
 But no man wyft they weren he
 With a begger of pore lyfe
-He herbored hym and his wyfe ;
+He herbored hym and his wyfe;
 He afkrd tydynges of the londe,
 And who then had the kyndam in honde.
 The por begger, in his cote,